Kingpin (character)

 The Kingpin (Wilson Grant Fisk) is a supervillain appearing in American comic books published by Marvel Comics.
 The character was created by Stan Lee and John Romita Sr., and first appeared in The Amazing Spider-Man #50 (cover-dated July 1967).
 The "Kingpin" name is a reference to the crime lord title in Mafia slang nomenclature.

-One of the most feared, dangerous and powerful crime lords in the Marvel Universe, usually depicted as New York City's crime overlord, he was introduced as an adversary of Spider-Man, but later went on to be the archenemy of Daredevil, as well as a recurring foe of the Punisher and his adoptive daughter Echo.
-The Kingpin is the husband of Vanessa Fisk and later Typhoid Mary Fisk, and the father of Richard Fisk and Butch Pharris, the latter being his successor as Kingpin.
+One of the most feared, dangerous, and powerful crime lords in the Marvel Universe, usually depicted as New York City's crime overlord, the Kingpin was introduced as an adversary of Spider-Man, but later went on to become one of Daredevil's two archenemies, alongside Bullseye. as well as a recurring foe of the Punisher and of his adoptive daughter Echo.
+He was married to Vanessa Fisk, who frequently expressed her disapproval of his criminal activities, and later to Typhoid Mary Fisk, and is the father of Richard Fisk and Butch Pharris, the latter of whom succeeded him as the Kingpin following his retirement.
 His traditional attire consists of his signature white suit jacket and cane, though his appearance has been changed over the years.
 Across all iterations, the Kingpin is depicted with an extraordinarily heavyset appearance and a bald head.
-The character is not simply obese but also heavily-muscled (like a sumo wrestler) and a formidable hand-to-hand combatant.
-While this makes him a dangerous foe to face in person, even to Spider-Man, his size has been regularly mocked.
+The character is not simply obese, but also heavily muscled (like a sumo wrestler) and a formidable hand-to-hand combatant.
+Despite this, his size has been regularly mocked, especially by Spider-Man.

-The character has been substantially adapted from the comics into various forms of media, including films, television series and video games, portrayed by John Rhys-Davies in the 1989 television film The Trial of the Incredible Hulk and by Michael Clarke Duncan in the 2003 feature film Daredevil and animated series Spider-Man: The New Animated Series.
-Vincent D'Onofrio portrays the character in the Marvel Cinematic Universe (MCU) franchise, having appeared thus far in the television series Daredevil (2015–2018) and the miniseries Hawkeye (2021), and scheduled to reprise the role in Echo (2023) and Daredevil: Born Again (2024), while Liev Schreiber voices the Kingpin in the 2018 animated film Spider-Man: Into the Spider-Verse.
-In 2009, the Kingpin was ranked as IGN's 10th Greatest Comic Book Villain of All Time.
+The character has been adapted into various forms of media, including feature films, television series, and video games.
+The Kingpin was portrayed by John Rhys-Davies in the television film The Trial of the Incredible Hulk (1989), and by Michael Clarke Duncan in the feature film Daredevil (2003), the latter also voicing the character in Spider-Man: The New Animated Series (2003).
+Vincent D'Onofrio portrays Wilson Fisk in television series of the Marvel Cinematic Universe, including Daredevil (2015–2018), Hawkeye (2021), Echo (2024), and Daredevil: Born Again (2025–present).
+Liev Schreiber voiced the Kingpin in the animated film Spider-Man: Into the Spider-Verse (2018).
+In 2009, the Kingpin was ranked as IGN's 10th-Greatest Comic Book Villain of All Time.